mflowgen/mflowgen/docs/api-node.rst

 --------------------------------------------------------------------------
-Class Step
+Class Node
 --------------------------------------------------------------------------

-A Graph is composed of nodes and edges (i.e., `Step` and `Edge` objects).
+A Graph is composed of nodes and edges (i.e., :py:mod:`Node` and :py:mod:`Edge` objects).

 Note that for general discussion, we use the words "step" and "node" interchangeably in the following documentation.
-However, the python code defines a :py:mod:`Step` class.
+The python code defines a :py:mod:`Step` class and a :py:mod:`Node` class which are aliases of each other.
+We recommend using the :py:mod:`Node` class.
+The :py:mod:`Step` class is deprecated.

-.. py:class:: Step( step_path, default=False )
+.. py:class:: Node( node_path, default=False )
   :noindex:

-.. py:module:: Step
+.. py:module:: Node

 .. py:classmethod:: clone()
 .. py:classmethod:: get_input_handle( f )